-And then the problems started… at first it became clear that with our multiple datacenter’s configuration we do not want sstableloader to stream data to foreign datacenters, we wanted to be able to control the target datacenter for the stream processing, we reported a bug and instead of waiting for a new release of Apache Cassandra we build our own custom build.
+And then the problems started… at first it became clear that with our multiple datacenter’s configurations we do not want sstableloader to stream data to foreign data centers, we wanted to be able to control the target datacenter for the stream processing, we reported a bug and instead of waiting for a new release of Apache Cassandra we build our own custom build.

 Encouraged with these findings we conducted various tests on our Cassandra 3.1 cluster and realised that not only we can benefit from storage space savings and faster read path – but also potentially put more data per node for clusters where we use LCS.

 Storage before and after the migration

 The conclusions were very good and indicated that we are ok with Apache Cassandra distribution and we can start preparing our migration plan using in-place upgrades.
 At the high level the

 migration steps should be: